toggl/toggl_api_docs/README.md

 ### .NET ###

-Our mobile apps have a [shared C# library (Phoebe)](https://github.com/toggl/mobile/tree/master/Phoebe) which provides access to API and also some common clientside business logic we use.
+* Toggl mobile apps have a [shared C# library (Phoebe)](https://github.com/toggl/mobile/tree/master/Phoebe) which provides access to API and also some common clientside business logic we use.
 Feel free to use as little or much of it you want.